PDF 162 KB

 One influenza vaccine per year is routinely recommended for most people.

-Vaccinated against influenza early in their pregnancy in a previous influenza season are recommended to receive the current seasonal vaccine dose if it is available before their baby is born.
+If vaccinated against influenza early in their pregnancy in the previous influenza season pregnant women are recommended to receive the current seasonal vaccine dose if it is available before their baby is born.

-Pregnant women vaccinated against influenza in a previous season prior to becoming pregnant are recommended to receive the current seasonal vaccine dose during their pregnancy to protect their baby.
+Pregnant women vaccinated against influenza prior to becoming pregnant are recommended to receive the current seasonal vaccine dose during their pregnancy to protect their baby.

-Refer the Seasonal: 2026 Annual Funded Influenza Program - South Australia Schedule (PDF 65KB).
+Refer to the Seasonal: 2026 Annual Funded Influenza Program - South Australia Schedule (PDF 65KB) and the Australian Immunisation Handbook.

 Influenza is highly contagious and causes a spectrum of illness – even in healthy people – from asymptomatic infection to fatal pneumonia (primary viral or secondary bacterial).